michael-lefebvre/Squid/readme.md

 # Squid

 Squid is a small cool tool that give you a quick access to all your Github repositories, straight from from your Mac OS X menu bar.
+It was originally coded to learn react.js and the flux architecture.
+Now the project is seriously moving into a Github issues client.
+Any helps is welcome.

 ### Builded on top of: